Surasia/UltimateMarkup/README.md

 6. Back in the Fiddler menu, go to the AutoResponder tab and enable the first three options.

-7. Create a new rule with "CustomGamesUIMarkup" and then respond with UltimateMarkup, then save.
+7. Create a new rule with "CustomGamesUIMarkup" and then respond with UltimateMarkup.bin, then save.

 You should now be set.